waitingcheung/blockpad/README.md

 ### HTTP Server

-The [HTTP server](http.js) provides the REST APIs to the web interface to access the blockchain and the peers.
+The [HTTP server](http.js) provides the RESTful APIs to the web interface to access the blockchain and the peers.

 ```js
 const express = require('express');